 Should I brush my dog’s teeth?

 Ideally, yes.
 After all, you brush your own teeth twice a day at the very least.
 The myth that a dog’s mouth is cleaner or even self-cleaning is just that, a myth.
-Yes, dogs are lucky in that they’re not as prone to cavities as we are, but even the strongest teeth need some dental care to combat plaque and discoloration.
+Yes, dogs are lucky in that they’re not as prone to cavities as we are, but even the strongest teeth need some dental care to combat plaque and discolouration.
 Worse than that, no dental care can often lead to more serious issues such as gum disease, heart, kidney and liver diseases and these are often fatal.

 Brushing their teeth